Running tasks

 For each detection type, you have a default or main action and an alternative action in case the main one fails.
 Though not recommended, you can change these actions from the corresponding menus.
 Choose the action to be taken:

-• Disinfect.
-Removes the malware code from infected files and reconstructs the original file.
+Remediate.
+Deny access to the infected objects and move them to quarantine.
+Then make an attempt to disinfect the system by removing the malware code and any artifacts created by the malware.
 For particular types of malware, disinfection is not possible because the detected file is entirely malicious.
 It is recommended to always keep this as the first action to be taken on infected files.
-Suspect files cannot be disinfected, because no disinfection routine is available.
+Suspicious files cannot be disinfected, because no disinfection routine is available.

 Note